10 Orange County Things to Do in Spring with GIANT Coloring Sheet

 Bluebirds are the ultimate sign of spring and this lovely playground is nestled in a special spot near the coast.
 You'll love the whimsical play equipment and the fact the whole playground is fenced.
 Can you find the turtle sculpture?

 This is another light family hike on a wide dirt trail to see a stand of redwoods at one of our county's best regional parks (Carbon Canyon Regional Park).
 The hills are green.
 The wildflowers are out.
 And it's cool enough to be on the trail enjoying nature.
+If you can't get enough of these impressive trees, read my blog post about the 7 Places to See Redwoods in Orange County.

 Tanaka Farms is a spring family tradition for both Jill's family and mine.
 Here's the description of the tour from the Tanaka Farms website: "Take a wagon ride around the farm.
 Learn about the farming methods and history of our farm from your friendly tour guide.
 You will see how fruits and vegetables grow!
 Make one stop to pick a seasonal vegetable*, and then the last stop on this tour is in the strawberry patch where you can pick and eat strawberries!"